and welcome to our German Word of the Day. Do you guys ever eat? Oh… wow, what a dumb question. I need more coffee. Of course you eat.

 In my opinion, falls has two main characteristics.

 - falls is grounded in the present and reality.
 It does NOT work for impossible “if”s

 Let’s look at them in detail.
 First, what do I mean by grounded in the present and reality.
 That means that it is not going to be a translation for if, if if is used in a completely unrealistic, hypothetical sentence.
 Like this one:

 - If Marie had studied she would have passed the exam

-This is an example for pure fiction.
+This is an example for pure fiction or speculation.
 The exam is over, she failed and there’s no way for her to ever change that… unless of course she travels back in time (aint’ got a time machine yet?
 Get your own time machine at Amazon, 20% off till yesterday).
 Now let’s look at the German translation.